Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 Getting Around Miami

 Miami is surprisingly well-connected on public transport, particularly the bus network.
 This makes a car-free trip quite easy, together with the use of Ubers and traditional taxis.
-In Downtown and Brickell, the local train is free for both locals and visitors and is called the Metromover.
+In Downtown and Brickell, the local elevated train is free for both locals and visitors and is called the Metromover.

 South Beach and Miami Beach are very pleasant to walk around, and going by foot is definitely the best way to explore.
 Alternatively, consider hiring roller skates or bikes and enjoy the boardwalk like a local!